SEO in NLG Projects

 Duplicate Content - Disadvantage in Ranking?

 In SEO duplicate content is a often discussed problem.
 In general duplicate content is understood as content that appears on more than one webpage.
 These different webpages can be on one domain (this is called intern duplicate content) ore on different domains (extern duplicate content).
 According to Google, duplicate content occurs when content either " (..) completely match other content or are appreciably similar".

 External Duplicate content

 External duplicate content is created when the same content is published on multiple websites or text is copied from other websites.
 In e-commerce, this often happens when manufacturers' descriptions are used in online stores instead of their own product descriptions.
 The manufacturers' descriptions are also used in other places on the net, so actually Google classifies them as not relevant, because they do not provide the user with any added value, they are categorized just useless or even harmful copies:

 “Where is my value add?
 What does my site that doesn’t have original content add compared to these other hundreds of sites?
 So whenever possible I urge you to try to have original content, try to have a really unique value.
 If not there’s no reason why anybody wants stumble on your site.
-So try to have an unique angle and not the same stuff that everybody else has on their webpage as well.
-(Matt Cutts, former head of the web spam team at Google) >
+So try to have an unique angle and not the same stuff that everybody else has on their webpage as well."
+(Matt Cutts, former head of Search Quality Team at Google)

 Intern duplicate content within a domain, seem not to make big impact on search engines.
 It appears when the same content is displayed within different context, for instant on product, category or filter pages.
 Intern duplicate content is produced for various reasons, for example automatically by the CMS, which puts the same pages in different navigation points, by the same category texts or filter functions.